ppanchal97/compsci/cs50/notes.md

 ### Valgrind
 - Detects memory leaks.
+- Memory leaks are particularly bad for long-running programs as less space becomes available for other programs to run.
+- Leaks are avoided by freeing variables created through `malloc()` by using the `free()` function in `stdlib.h`.

 ### Heap / Stack
 - Memory is divided up into 1. machine code, 2. global variables, 3. heap, 4. stack.
 - **Heap** is user allocated memory e.g., through `malloc();`.
 Is prone to **heap overflow** - when the program writes more memory on the heap that is allocated for the heap - the program can then write beyond the bounds of the heap memory.
-- **Stack** stores function variables and arguments.
+- **Stack** stores static function variables and arguments.
 Is prone to **stack overflow** - functions taking up too much memory and not returning.
 - Recursion can cause a **stack overflow** as each recursive step adds an additional stack frame with it's own variables and arguments.
 In case of iteration, only one stack frame is required.
 Recursion may not always consume more stack space than iteration - depends on implementation of the programming language and the underlying compiler.

 ### Null pointer exception